Addiction Tech: Can Recovery Apps Help Cure Addiction?

 Millions of Americans in the United States live with a substance use disorder — also known as a drug or alcohol addiction.

-With the number of drug overdose deaths in the U.S. on the rise, many are looking to new, innovative strategies for helping people with drug addiction.
+With drug overdose deaths affecting hundreds of thousands of Americans each year, many are looking to new, innovative strategies for helping people with drug addiction.

-One of the most popular, new innovations people are looking to are addiction recovery mobile technologies, or phone apps.
+One of the most popular innovations is addiction recovery mobile technology, or phone apps.

 What Are Addiction Recovery Apps?

-Addiction recovery apps are mobile applications that serve to assist individuals who are either in recovery or thinking about getting help for substance abuse.
+Addiction recovery apps are mobile applications that serve to assist individuals who are either in recovery or thinking about getting help for substance use disorder.

 While a fairly new innovation, some apps are now touted by addiction professionals as a way to help fill in the gaps for those who can benefit from extra support.